wovo/3d/readme.md

 Sphere and cylinder are 3D solids.
-Shift is a 3D operator that shifts its subject in the specified z, y and z direction.
+Shift is a 3D operator that shifts its subject in the specified (z, y and z) direction.
-Rotate rotates its subject by the around the specified angles (in degrees) around the x, y and z axises.
+Rotate rotates its subject by the specified angles (in degrees) around the x, y and z axises.
 The + operator combines solids.
 Finally the write method writes the corresponding OpenSCAD code to the example.stl file.
-When this file is opened in OpenSCAD it renders a primitive snowman.
+When this file is opened in OpenSCAD it renders a simple snowman.

 ![snowman](images/snowman.png)

-Another example:
+The power of a general purpose language, in this case Python's List comprehension and reduce, can be used to create seemingly complex solids with just a few lines.

 ~~~Python
 from psml import *
 from functools import reduce